grafana/agent/docs/sources/flow/reference/components/loki.process.md

 replacements for a k-rune string.
 If n < 0, there is no limit on the number of replacements.

-This example below will replace the first two words loki by Loki:
+This example below replaces the first two instances of the `loki` word by `Loki`:
 ```
 stage {
 	template {